fsaporito/ParallelRandomGenerator/Readme.md

-Java Library Used To Create Arrays And ArrayLists Of Random Numbers And Char.
+Java  Multithread Library Used To Create Arrays And ArrayLists Of Random Numbers And Char.

-It's Composed By Four Classes, Each One Generates Array And Arraylist Of One Type:
+It's Composed By Four Classes, Each One Generates Array And Arraylist Of One Of The Following Types:

 Integer
 Float